 Sony/Columbia 491400 2.

 Mott The Hoople's box set was finally released on 14th September 1998.
-Three years in the making, it covers Mott's entire career, from early incarnations as The Buddies (1964), Doc Thomas Group (1966) and The Shakedown Sound (1968), through the Island years, the CBS years, right through to the end as Mott and British Lions (1978).
+Three years in the making, it covers Mott's entire career, from early incarnations as The Buddies (1964), Doc Thomas Group (1966) and The Shakedown Sound (1968), through the Island years (1969-72), the CBS years (1972-74), right through to the end as MOTT (1975-76) and British Lions (1978).
 More than just a collection of their hits, this lavish 3-CD set includes just about every rarity and unreleased gem the casual (and die-hard) fan could ask for.

-It is packaged as a 3-CD "long box" digipack, and the box includes a 56-page booklet, which includes an MTH chronology, discography, track by track analysis and dozens of unpublished photographs, which are truly stunning.
+It is packaged as a 3-CD "long box" digipack, and the box includes a 56-page booklet, which includes a Mott The Hoople chronology, discography, track by track analysis and dozens of unpublished photographs, which are truly stunning.
 The booklet also contains many quotes and insights from all the band members.
-Campbell Devine (who else?) was also written a short overview of the MTH story.
+Campbell Devine (who else?) was also written a short overview of the Mott The Hoople story.

 Every effort has been made to track down as many original studio masters as possible; these were then mastered using the very latest technology to ensure the sound quality is as good as possible.
 The whole process was overseen by Dale Griffin at every stage, and the result is a sound that is just awesome.